Canadian property bubble: Supply/Demand

 Demand-supply imbalance in the housing market is an oft-cited cause for increased housing prices, with proposed solutions most often focused on increasing supply.
 However, the proportion of investors purchasing homes began outpacing first-time and repeat homebuyers in 2021.
 Investors acquire, specifically: recently built housing, and the most affordable housing that is for sale (i.e. condo apartments).
 This raises serious doubts about the extent to which increasing market-rate housing supply can expand “attainable” housing for non-investors.

 In addition, multiple studies suggest that Canadian housing supply has been sufficient for decades.
 A study by the International Monetary Fund (IMF) in 2018 concluded that Canada was the 2nd most responsive to housing demand of 20 advanced economies.
 Pomeroy found "little evidence of a chronic undersupply" Canada-wide, or in Canada's eight largest metropolitan areas.
-Bank of Montreal (BMO) Chief Economist Doug Porter summarized "Over the past 45 years or so, the ratio [of housing starts to growth in working age population] has typically been about 0.60 (about one new build for every 1.7 additional adult).
-In the past year, the ratio has plunged below 0.5..."
-However, in the past 5 years, the ratio is "even a bit above the long-run norm.”
-Another 2022 analysis by BMO highlighted that over the past two decades, Canada’s housing stock has grown at a faster rate than new households formed.
+Bank of Montreal (BMO) Chief Economist Doug Porter summarized "Over the past 45 years or so, the ratio [of housing starts to growth in working age population] has typically been about 0.60 (about one new build for every 1.7 additional adult)” Another 2022 analysis by BMO highlighted that over the past two decades, Canada’s housing stock has grown at a faster rate than new households formed.
 It concludes that “the country doesn’t have a supply problem so much as an affordability problem due to recurring waves of excess demand pressure.”
 Between 2001 and 2021, there were 16,000 more new housing units than new households in Montreal and 17,000 in Quebec City.
+Vancouver, the city with the fastest increase in home values, tripled the number of homes between 1970 and 2020, "... but the population only rose by around 70 per cent.
+No other major city in North America can claim a comparable feat: New York City increased its housing stock by only 30 per cent over the same period, and Los Angeles and San Francisco had similarly modest gains."